friol/liaison/README.md

 You should be able to compile the interpreter with Microsoft Visual Studio 2022.
 Just load the project and hit "compile solution".
 <br/><br/>
 ### My thoughts on the experience of developing Liaison
-As of this writing, we are at day 2 of Advent of Code, and I managed to solve both of the days with Liaison (making small additions/fixes, like implementing the "find" function for strings and not only for arrays, and so on).
+As of this writing, we are at day 2 of Advent of Code, and I managed to solve both of the days with Liaison (making small additions/fixes, like implementing the "find" function for strings and not only for arrays, and so on).<br/><br/>
-I think that this language absorbed my attention and thoughts quite a lot in the past weeks.
+I think that this project absorbed my attention and thoughts quite a lot in the past weeks.
 At the end, writing a "serious" program like this is like being caught in a kind of trance, not just for minutes or hours, but for days or weeks.
+<br/><br/>
-Writing code in Liaison is not an easy task, since the language is quite verbose and it's unfortunately missing the arithmetic/logic features of above.
-It's also, obviously, not enough tested against serious number crunching, so, at the end, doing Advent of Code with a recently born language is like going through a vast cave with only a small candle in your hand.
+Writing code in Liaison is not an easy task, since the language is quite verbose and it's unfortunately missing some features.
+It's also, obviously, not enough tested against massive number crunching, so, at the end, doing Advent of Code with a recently born language is like going through a vast cave with only a small candle in your hand.
+But we'll see what kind of monsters AOC brings on.